latest nhpb_banner 1__compressed

 Affordable or free health care from clinics

 Gardiner Community Health Center - For patients with limited or no health insurance, medical services are provided at discounted rates based on a sliding scale.
 People of all ages and races can use this center.
 They may also be able to offer prescription medication either at no charge or a discounted rate through the drug and pharmaceutical companies.
-Gueydan Louisiana.
-(337) 536-9262
+Location is Gueydan Louisiana.
+Dial (337) 536-9262

 Parish Health Units offer KidMed, WIC vouchers, pregnancy testing, immunizations, nutrition, child health care, and more.